linjohnss/instant-ngp/README.md

 For business inquiries, please submit the [NVIDIA research licensing form](https://www.nvidia.com/en-us/research/inquiries/).

+# This is a clone of the original repo!
+## changes made
+- Add training time record and eval metric
+- Add Mip-NeRF 360 dataset converter
+- Add run script for NeRF Synthetic and Mip-NeRF 360 Dataset

 ## Installation

 If you have Windows, download one of the following releases corresponding to your graphics card and extract it.
 Then, start `instant-ngp.exe`.